kacedr/SimpleTextServer/README.md

-An example of a simple test server with groups and whispers.
+An example of a simple text server with groups and whispers.
 Mimics a minecraft server chat.
+Only works locally atm, if you enable port forwarding it can work globally.